idoenk/kaskus-deobfuscator/README.md

 # Kaskus Deobfuscator
 Kaskus Deobfuscator is a userscript which de-obfuscates words 'censored' by kaskus.
+This script can also remove poluted external links with redirect-link confirmation.
  <a class="btn btn-primary" href="kaskusfixobfuscatorii.user.js?raw=true"><img src="https://dl.dropboxusercontent.com/u/33009152/btn-install-min.png"/ alt="Install Script"></a>

 <table>